-The idea of this algorithm (and many supervised learning algorithms) is to minimise the total error.
+The idea of this algorithm is to minimise the total error.
 In fact, when deriving the update rules, we don't use the sum of the errors, we use the sum of the square of the errors.
 Why?
 Because some of our errors are positive numbers and others are negative numbers, and if we simply summed them, some would cancel out others, giving an underestimate of the total error.
 If we square them first, all numbers involved in the sum are positive.
+(And summing the squares makes the maths more convenient than summing the absolute differences.)

 Imagine that, for each possible combination of weights, we could compute the total error and that we plotted these values on a graph.
-That's hard to visualise in general because, if there are n weights in the net, we need a (n + 1)-dimensional graph.
+That's hard to visualise in general because, if there are n weights in the net, we need a (n+1)-dimensional graph.
 So, to help visualisation, in the left-hand diagram below, we pretend that our net has only one weight in it, and we plot the different error values for different weight values.
 (The right-hand diagram attempts a 3-dimensional effort where error is plotted against two different weights.)